 We are affiliated with the Tuesday and Thursday night EARTHDreams rides, which ride at a slightly higher pace and are more hilly.
 We may choose to join the rides together based on the riders that show up on a given night and the availability of ride leaders.

-During the warmer part of the year, we meet at the Marymoor East parking lot.
+During the warmer part of the year, we meet at the East Lake Sammamish Trail parking lot near Whole Foods.
+In the winter, we meet at the Overlake Transit Center near Microsoft.
 Please be ready to ride 5 minutes before the scheduled starting time so we have time for the pre-ride briefing.

 All you need to do is show up for the ride (10 minute early, please), sign the Cascade ride waiver, and ride with us.
 You do not need to be a Cascade member.